Fahmy-Kadiri-akl/lab-in-a-box/README.md

 * Clone the repo locally and run the azure install script

 ## Outcomes
-* Creates an Azure VM with managed identity
+* Creates a codespaces account
-* Creates Azure AD auth method:  you'll use this auth method to authenticate the akeyless gateway in your Azure VM to your account --> https://docs.akeyless.io/docs/azure-ad
+* Creates ..
+AD auth method:  you'll use this auth method to authenticate the akeyless gateway in your Azure VM to your account --> https://docs.akeyless.io/docs/azure-ad
 * Creates Docker Containers: akeyless-gateway, Postgresql, Grafana, and custom-server.
 * Custom-server will be used for creating dynamic / rotated secret objects for custom and non-supported applications e.g. Grafana
 * Configures Akeyelss components: Gateway, Auth Methods, Access-Roles, Gateway Permissions